-- To access to Services, you will need an Australia Post customer number, which you can get by registering through the ShopMate website or the Australia Post website.
-If your registration is successful, we will provide you with an Australia Post customer number and an alias US address for you to use in the US.
+- To access the Services, You will need an Australia Post customer number, which You can obtain by registering through either the ShopMate or the Australia Post websites.
+If Your registration is successful, We will provide You with an Australia Post customer number and an alias US address for You to use when You order goods from a Merchant in the US.

-- At the time that you register for the Service and are asked to supply personal information you enter a secure environment.
-From that time, the link between your Web browser and the ShopMate Website will be protected using a security certificate.
-This will be indicated by the appearance of a padlock on your browser.
+- At the time that You register for the Service and are asked to supply personal information You enter a secure online environment.
+From that time, the link between Your web browser and the ShopMate Website will be protected using a security certificate.
+This will be indicated by the appearance of a padlock on Your browser.

 Australia Post is not responsible or liable for any:

 - Failure or delay in delivery of Your Parcels to the Warehouse, including any claimed delivery of Your Parcels to the Warehouse where the Merchant has not obtained proof of delivery and a signed acknowledgment of receipt by authorised personnel at the Warehouse;

 - Anything which happens to Your Parcels prior to receipt of Your Parcels at the Warehouse or, where Your Parcels (or any item in Your Parcels) are to be returned to a Merchant, anything which happens to Your Parcels after dispatch from our Warehouse;

 - Anything which happens to Your Parcels if our Warehouse refuses to accept delivery of Your Parcel